Engineering Law and Ethics Seminar

 Mr. Kelley defends architects, engineers, surveyors, accountants, realtors, insurance agents, appraisers, home inspectors and other professionals against malpractice claims.
 Prior to joining the firm, he served as assistant vice president in CNA Insurance Company’s litigation department, in addition to his role as managing trial attorney for over 12 years.
 He is an active member of professional associations including: the Ohio State Bar Association, Claims and Litigation Management Alliance (CLM), the Cleveland Association of Civil Trial Attorneys (former president), and theDefense Research Institute (DRI).

-Eric O. Pempus, is Risk Manager for Architects & Engineers at DesignPro Insurance Group.
-Mr. Pempus has been a risk manager for more than 18 years.
-He has experience in architecture, engineering, land use, law and professional liability insurance, and a unique and well-rounded background in the construction industry.
-Prior to risk management, he has 25 years of experience in the practice of architecture and engineering, and as an adjunct professor teaching professional practice courses at the undergraduate and graduate levels for the last 35 years.
-As a Fellow of the American Institute of Architects and AIA National Ethics Council 2021 Chair, he has demonstrated his impact on architectural profession.
-He has presented numerous loss prevention and continuing educational programs to design professionals in various venues across the United States and Canada.
+Mr. Pempus has been a risk manager for more than 18 years, with experience in architecture, engineering, land use, law and professional liability insurance, and a unique and well-rounded background in the construction industry.
+Prior to risk management, he had 25 years of experience in the practice of architecture and engineering, and as an adjunct professor teaching professional practice courses at the undergraduate and graduate levels for the last 35 years.
+As a Fellow of the American Institute of Architects and AIA National Ethics Council 2021 chair, he has demonstrated his impact on architectural profession.
+He is a licensed architect, attorney and property and casualty insurance agent.